-Since joining Michigan Law in 2003, Professor Laura N. Beny, the Earl Warren DeLano Professor of Law, has taught Corporate Finance, Enterprise Organization, International Finance, The Public Corporation, Law and Development, and Law and Finance.
+Laura N. Beny is the Earl Warren DeLano Professor of Law at the University of Michigan.
+She has taught Corporate Finance, Enterprise Organization, International Finance, The Public Corporation, Law and Development, and Law and Finance since joining Michigan Law in 2003.

-In fall 2018, she will teach a course that she custom-developed entitled, Africa in the Global Legal System, the first of its kind among U.S. law schools.
-This novel course will integrate her research and teaching interests, which span Africa, law, economics, finance/capital markets, international development, and political economy.
-The course will equip students to embark upon legal, policy, business, and/or nonprofit careers that engage with the African continent from legal and strategic perspectives.
+In fall 2018, Beny taught a custom-developed course titled Africa in the Global Legal System, the first of its kind among US law schools.
+This novel course integrated her research and teaching interests, which span Africa, law, economics, finance/capital markets, international development, and political economy.
+The course prepares students to embark upon legal, policy, business, and/or nonprofit careers that engage with the African continent from legal and strategic perspectives.

-Professor Beny’s research has been published in the American Economic Review, American Law and Economics Review, Journal of Corporation Law, and Harvard Business Law Review, among others, and has been cited in numerous print and digital media, including The Economist, The Age (Australia), and Global Risk Regulator, and has been referenced in congressional testimony.
+Beny’s research has been published in the American Economic Review, American Law and Economics Review, Journal of Corporation Law, and Harvard Business Law Review, among others.
+Additionally, her research has been cited in numerous print and digital media, including The Economist, The Age (Australia), and Global Risk Regulator, and has been referenced in congressional testimony.
 She is co-editor of the book Sudan’s Killing Fields: Political Violence and Fragmentation (Red Sea Press, 2014).
-Professor Beny also has published many opinion pieces on Africa, particularly Sudan and South Sudan, in various international media, including Newsweek International, Africa.com, and Al Jazeera.
+Beny also has published many opinion pieces on Africa, particularly Sudan and South Sudan, in various international media, including Newsweek International, Africa.com, and Al Jazeera.